rameau-fr/MC-Calib/docs/Windows.md

 ## Compiling the MC-Calib repository

-Once we are in the docker container successfully, we are ready to compile the MC-Calib repository.
+Once we are in the docker container, we are ready to compile the MC-Calib repository.
 We will utilize CMake to link our files together and make a compile-ready object file for us.

 First, head to `/home/MC-Calib` directory, where the user should already have placed the downloaded github repository of our toolbox.